 When we moved to Belize in 2017, Fay was 9 and Rex was 7.
 They were both still in primary school and I felt lucky to have found public school nearby that we have really enjoyed being a part of.
-The school is small, well run, and has been a huge source of community to us.
+Our primary school, Sittee River Methodist, is small and has been a huge source of community to us.
 Even though there are many times I have felt like an outsider here, the teachers at our school have always treated me with love and open arms.
 They look out for my kids as they would any of their own community’s kids.

 From our first month here, after I figured out primary school, I’ve been anxious about figuring out high school.
 Because Belize has a small population, some kids have to travel by bus (about an hour) to attend high school.
 While even the smallest villages tend to have a primary school, there simply are not enough students to support a high school in each village.

 We live near Hopkins and Sittee River Villages.
 There is a primary school in each village.
 The closest high schools are in Dangriga which is a 45 minute bus ride from Hopkins.
 I’m told there are 2-3 buses full of kids that travel from Hopkins to Dangriga each day.
 It makes for a long day.
 The kids catch the bus at 6:45am, arrive at school before 7:45am.
 School starts around 8am and lets out around 3pm.
 After school, the kids wait around for the bus until 4.
 They don’t make it back to the village until after 4:30pm.